Music && Coding?

-- If you've skimmed through my website, you've probably noticed some of my research interests and nexus I enjoy exploring: music, computer programming, technology, video games, participatory culture, and so on.
+- If you've skimmed through my website, you've probably noticed some of my research interests and nexus I enjoy exploring: music, coding, technology, video games, participatory culture, and so on.
 I have divided my website into two main sections (computer programming and music education) in order to assist with finding resources I share with others.
 Despite this organizational divide, I believe the two overlap in ways that few discuss in either field.
 Borrowing from common programming syntax, I have chosen to label this page "music && coding" because I believe when someone codes music and sound projects, we cannot have an understanding of one without the other.
 Meaning, one uses (or develops) an understanding of both music and code when engaging in music and sound related coding projects.
 The following sections intend to parse out some of the specific music && coding examples found within the computer science education section.

 MAXP/MSP is a graphical programming language used by composers and artists to create interactive music and art software, installations, compositions, and more.
 I have used the language to create a few music tools and software that I have shared on my website.
 All of these projects are geared toward a high school and above level of understanding music && coding.

 Click here to view all of the project files.